 Learning support at Gorsemoor School is seen in a very positive manner.
 All children are special to us regardless of their ability.
 We believe that all children have to right to an interesting, rich and varied curriculum.
 Teachers at our school make sure all work is planned accordingly so that all abilities can access it.

 For those children who have recognised additional needs; academic, physical, or diagnosed medical conditions, we can offer support.
+Since June 2017, we have Full Dyslexia Friendly status.
 We have access to specialised services, trained counsellors, dedicated physiologists, medical teams and specialist teachers.
 In addition, we offer a special PE programme, social skills programs and a trained teacher to support dyslexic pupils.
 We are a pathway school, which means we have facilities for disabled pupils.

 In June 2014, the government published a new document regarding Special Educational Need and Disabilities (SEND) which all schools had to follow.
 At Gorsemoor Primary School, the majority of children who had an Individual Educational Plan in the past, no longer required one.
 Any additional support given at school remained the same and the children’s progress is still being closely monitored by their class teacher.
 However, if a child is found to need more individualised support, a PEP (Personal Educational Plan) is put in place.
 A copy of this is shared with parents.
 Mrs Lisa Morris School SENCO is always happy to meet with you. ( Link to a guide for parents)